corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 The binaries for the Tokens SDK version `2.0.0-DevPreview-1.0`, which is compatible for use with the Corda 5 Developer Preview, are released on the corda-lib Artifactory.

-If your project is set up to import dependencies from Maven Central, you can pull in these binaries.

 ### Add Tokens SDK dependencies to an existing CorDapp

 To add the Tokens SDK dependencies to an existing CorDapp: